roryl/zsx/README.md

 ## zx-sync-params
 ***string list***

-Synchronizes parameters from a `<a>` link click with other links on the page.
+Synchronizes parameters from an `<a>` link click with other links on the page.

 Used on tags: `<a>`